klix-app/klix-developer-documentation-website/docs/plugins-for-ecommerce-platforms.md

 1. Enabling Klix as a payment method.
 2. Specifying Brand ID and Secret key in plugin settings.

 If you have already signed Klix merchant agreement and have received production environment API keys then those should be used in these instructions.
-Otherwise there's an option to use [demo account](/../demo-account) credentials to preview Klix payment gateway solution functionality.
+Otherwise there's an option to use [test-environment](/../test-environment) credentials to preview Klix payment gateway solution functionality.

 ## eCommerce plartforms